rschroll/rmrl/README.md

 Trademarks
 ----------
-reMarkable(R) is a registered tradebark of reMarkable AS. rmrl is not affiliated with, or endorsed by, reMarkable AS.
+reMarkable(R) is a registered trademark of reMarkable AS. rmrl is not affiliated with, or endorsed by, reMarkable AS.
 The use of “reMarkable” in this work refers to the company’s e-paper tablet product(s).